jiaweiliu0727/Eco_ClimateChange_Model/Plotting_Scripts/ReadMe.txt

-## This directory includes code to plot the model output into maps and a summary figure (figs. 1-5 in the main text).
+## This directory includes code to make the figures in the study "Climate change drives reduced biocontrol of the invasive spongy moth" (figs. 1-6 in the main text and extended data figs. 1-9).
-## Code written and maintained by : Jiawei Liu (liu3594@purdue.edu)
+## Code maintained by : Jiawei Liu (liu3594@purdue.edu)
 ## The required packages and files are indicated in each R script.
 ## Sample model output files are provided after removing the locations with no historical defoliation.
 The related steps are described in Supplemental Information.
 Defoliation data and detailed model output processing methods are available upon request.
 ## One file indicating map boundaries of USA and Canada is zipped into .rar file (usacan_gmregion) because of github file size limitation.
 Upzip it before running the R scripts.